MV Britannic (1929): Cruises

 Transatlantic passenger traffic was seasonal.
-In the 1950s, as in the 1930s, operators of passenger liners used on seasonal cruises to try to keep their ships fully occupied through the year.
+In the 1950s, as in the 1930s, operators of passenger liners used seasonal cruises to try to keep their ships fully occupied through the year.

 On 28 January 1950 Britannic left New York on a 54-day cruise from New York to Madeira and the Mediterranean.
 Tickets ranged from $1,350 to $4,500 per person.
 Shortly after departure, only 80 nmi east of the Ambrose Lightship, she suffered engine trouble and turned back for two days of repairs.
 Her passengers seemed not to mind the two-day extension of their vacation, and a long winter cruise from New York became a regular part of Britannic's annual schedule.

 By February 1952 Britannic's winter cruise was a 66-day tour to the Mediterranean.
 On that occasion she carried only 459 passengers, which was less than 44 per cent of her capacity, but it was enough for Cunard to repeat the cruise each year.
 Britannic's 1953 Mediterranean winter cruise was 65 days.
 Tickets started at $1,275, which was less than in 1950.

 Fares for Britannic's 66-day Mediterranean cruise in January 1956 also started at $1,275, the same as in 1953, but she sailed with only 490 passengers, making her slightly less than half-full.
 The cruise was to include a visit to Cyprus in February, but this was cancelled due to the state of emergency as Greek Cypriot separatists fought against British rule.

 Cunard planned a similar 66-day cruise for January 1957.
 But in December 1956 it cancelled the cruise and said Britannic would remain on the transatlantic service for those two months, due to "The unsettled situation in the Mideast".
 Cyprus was still under a state of emergency, Israel, the UK and France had invaded Egypt in October and November 1956, and the region remained tense.

 In 1960 Britannic made her annual 66-day cruise from New York to the Mediterranean as usual.
 Cunard had scheduled Britannic for 19 transatlantic crossings in 1961.
 But on 9 May 1960 the crankshaft in one of her main engines cracked, forcing her to stay in New York for repairs until July.
 These took two months, cost about $400,000 and caused her to miss three voyages.
 She returned to service, but on 15 August Cunard announced that Britannic would be withdrawn from service in December 1960.